team-supercharge/SCForceUpdater/README.md

 |sc.force-updater.hard.title     | Title for hard update                  |
 |sc.force-updater.hard.message   | Message for hard update                |
 |sc.force-updater.hard.update    | Update button text for hard update     |

+Messages (sc.force-updater.[soft|hard].message) are formattable.
+There is two parameter that they can handle: display name of the application and the upcoming version.

+Like in the default localization: "Great news!
+There’s an updated version of {displayName} ({versionNumber}), we recommend you install it."

+You can set the displayName of your application if you want.
+You can achive this by calling the `setDisplayName:` class method with the required name.

 ## Contributing